 LEAF: Legal English and Foundations

-LEAF: Legal English and Foundations is a four-week intensive legal English program that improves international legal professionals’ legal communication and academic skills, with an emphasis on the ability to read and understand terminology in cases and statutes and understand and engage in discussion of legal issues.
+Legal English and Foundations (LEAF) is a four-week intensive legal English program that improves international legal professionals' legal communication and academic skills, with an emphasis on the ability to read and understand terminology in cases and statutes and understand and engage in discussion of legal issues.
+Every course in the Legal English and Foundations Program is taught by Northwestern University School of Law professors, who are experienced teachers of legal substance and of learners for whom English is a second language.

 Developed by the School of Law, the Legal English and Foundations curriculum is distinctive for its "reading and discussion" courses.
 These survey five first-year and two second-year law school courses that are considered most useful for international students about to begin an LLM or JD program.
 Specifically, the program begins with an introductory overview of the U.S. Legal System.
 Following the introduction, students are given short reading assignments through which they will learn about a variety of subjects such as: Constitutional Law, Civil Procedure, Torts, Contracts, Legal Ethics, and Corporations Law.
 Consistent with the program's emphasis on reading and speaking, class time is spent on both small and large group discussion, guided by the professor but with students encouraged and empowered to lead and provoke small-scale and classroom-wide legal debates.